 Bioengineering is a highly interdisciplinary field that combines the mathematical and physical sciences with engineering principles to study biology, physiology, medicine, behavior and health.
 Bioengineering is emerging as the leading discipline at the interface of clinical sciences, basic research, and engineering and maintains focus on catalyzing technology to cure and prevent disease.

-The undergraduate program at UC Denver emphasizes the professional competencies of leadership, communication, presentation and critical problem solving.
-Students will have the opportunity to learn:
+The BS Bioengineering program emphasizes the professional competencies of leadership, communication, presentation and critical problem solving.
+Students will learn:

 - how to design new medical devices and technologies.

 - how the body responds to implanted medical devices.

 - how to generate solutions for current clinical and research problems using engineering principles.

 - how to discuss and present research and design to a variety of audiences.

 - how to convey research results in a precise clinical, academic, or entrepreneurial context.

 These learning goals and the dual-campus model provide robust training for a variety of careers in the fast-growing biomedical and biotechnology industry.
 Graduates will also have an excellent foundation for continued education in science, engineering and medicine.

 About the program

 For any BS Bioengineering questions please contact Angela Vandijk at Angela.Vandijk@ucdenver.edu or 303-556-5840.